 Floodplain forests are drying out and losing millions of trees

-A recently released presentation documents the profound changes in historic flow patterns that have led to decreased flows in the late spring and summer of most years, devastating the vast wetland forests bordering the Apalachicola River.
+Watch this presentation that documents the profound changes in historic flow patterns that have led to decreased flows in the late spring and summer of most years, devastating the vast wetland forests bordering the Apalachicola River.
 More than 4 million floodplain trees have been lost since the mid-1970s, primarily in low-lying swamps.
 Prolonged dry conditions in these swamps have severely reduced the number of seedlings that survive, crippling the reproduction of tupelo, the most common tree in the floodplain.
 Unless adequate summer flooding resumes, many more millions of trees will be lost, imperiling the entire floodplain ecosystem and everything that depends on it.

 Oyster populations have been decimated and the Bay is now closed for up to five years